Understanding the inbound sales methodology

 Develop a sales process to support the buyer’s journey

-The role of the inbound sales strategist is to support the already existing buyer journey, rather than exploiting buyers by enforcing an impersonal sales strategy.
+The role of the inbound sales strategist is to support the existing buyer journey, rather than exploiting buyers by enforcing an impersonal sales strategy.
 This inbound sales framework has four key steps:

 1. Identify